dyninst/dyninst/docs/symtabAPI/developer/Symtab.h.rst

     language, information which is needed before names can be demangled.

   .. cpp:function:: private bool changeType(Symbol *sym, Symbol::SymbolType oldType)

+    We're changing the type of a symbol.
+Therefore we need to rip it out of the indices for whatever it used to be (also, aggregations) and put it in the new ones.

   .. cpp:function:: private bool deleteSymbolFromIndices(Symbol *sym)
   .. cpp:function:: private bool changeAggregateOffset(Aggregate *agg, Offset oldOffset, Offset newOffset)
   .. cpp:function:: private bool deleteAggregate(Aggregate *agg)